bertofurth/Seagate-Central-Debian/HOWTO-create-debian-image.md

 ### Customize filesystem configuration in /etc/fstab
 Modify the /etc/fstab file which governs what filesystems are mounted on boot.

 In the original fstab file, the Debian installer makes use of UUIDs to specify partitions but this is not helpful in our case because the UUIDs on the target system will not match the ones on the system we're creating this image with.
 We need to specify partition names instead.

+In addition we specify the "nofail" option for the swap and Data partitions because even if these partitions fail to mount we don't want the unit to stop booting and go into emergency mode.
+We still want to be able to ssh in to troubleshoot the problem.

     mkdir /Data
     cat << "EOF" > /etc/fstab